apache/parquet-format/LogicalTypes.md

 The primitive type is a 2-byte `FIXED_LEN_BYTE_ARRAY`.

-The type-defined sort order for `FLOAT16` is signed (with special handling of NaNs and signed zeros), as for `FLOAT` and `DOUBLE`.
-It is recommended that writers use IEEE754TotalOrder when writing columns of this type for a well-defined handling of NaNs and signed zeros.
+Like `FLOAT` and `DOUBLE`, the sort order for `FLOAT16` is signed with special handling for NaNs and signed zeros.
+Writers should use IEEE754TotalOrder for consistent handling of these edge cases.
 See the `ColumnOrder` union in the [Thrift definition](src/main/thrift/parquet.thrift) for details.

 ## Temporal Types